Netcracker/KubeMarine/documentation/Installation.md

 * Opened TCP-ports:
   * Internal communication:
     * 22 : SSH
-    * 53 : CoreDNS (TCP & UDP), if access is needed from services bound to the host network.
+    * 53 : CoreDNS, if access is needed from services bound to the host network.
     * 80 (or 20080, if balancers are presented): HTTP
     * 179 : Calico BGP
     * 443 (or 20443, if balancers are presented): HTTPS